 key: pnpm-${{ hashFiles('**/pnpm-lock.yaml') }}

 - Re-run the workflow.
-Total time matches normal (within 1.5x of last green run).
+Total time is back within ~1.5x of your last green run.

-- The wait-for-deployment step exits non-zero if the deployment never appears.
+--yes,--non-interactive --force,NPM_CONFIG_YES). - The wait step exits non-zero when the deployment never appears.

 Long-term prevention